 Sarracenia psittacina and S. rosea are the species recommended for growing indoors under lights year round.
 These species along with Sarracenia leucophylla make great heated greenhouse plants.
 All other Sarracenia can be grown in greenhouses in areas with inadequate summer heat.
 It is difficult to grow the tall species under lights unless you use mirrors or other reflective material to get light to sides of the tall leaves.

 There are tradeoffs for when Sarracenia leaves should be trimmed back.
-Old leaves can harbor pests or reduce air circulation inviting fungus.
-However the plants recover nutrients in old leaves to use with new growth.
+The plants recover nutrients in old leaves to use with new growth.
 Cutting off green leaves can starve a plant that lacks a large rhizome.
 Except in special circumstances it is best only to cut off the brown part of leaves.
+One of those special circumstances is storing plants in a garage, basement, or coldframe over winter.
+Old leaves not exposed to the elements can harbor pests or reduce air circulation inviting fungus and other problems.

 The long tube Sarracenia varieties that are stored in a protected location during the winter should benefit from a haircut in the fall because of the lack of air circulation.
 Plants over-wintered in a deep pine needle mulch may need some of the leaves thinned out.
 Plants outdoors unprotected are best left fully exposed to rain and snow with only dead leaves and brown leaf ends removed unless there is a dense thatch of leaves as is common in the Sarracenia rubra complex.
 When the plants begin to grow in spring, it helps to remove the tops of old pitchers and any leaf parts that can snag flowers scapes and new leaves.